andresfgc/P2-ROE-Checker/README.md

 ## Bugs

-On Apple mobile devices the background stays in a relative similar position while the autozoom shows the rent, credit payment and equity spaces bigger.
-On Huawei mobile devices tha background resizes itself a bit when clicking inside the form or scrolling down/up.
+On Apple mobile devices the background stays in a relative similar position while the autozoom shows bigger rent, credit payment and equity spaces.
+On Huawei mobile devices the background resizes itself a bit when clicking inside the form or scrolling down/up.

 ## Validator Testing